michaellangford99/glacier/ReadMe.md

 in order of importance
 X build system via Make
-- debug draw for 2D and 3D
+X debug draw for 3D
+  - and 3D
 - shader.cpp
 - texture.cpp
 X main fixed and cleaned